 This email message and any attachments are being sent by Wilmer Cutler Pickering Hale and Dorr LLP, are confidential, and may be privileged.
-If you are not the intended recipient, please notify us immediately-by replying to this message or by sending an email to (b) (6) --and destroy all copies of this message and any attachments.
+If you are not the intended recipient, please notify us immediately-by replying to this message or by sending an email to message and any attachments.
 Thank you.